tonethar/IGME-230-GDD-Spring-2018/weekly/Week-01B-notes.md

 </html>
 ```

-   - **Reminder:** keep backups, bring a flash drive to class; the 230 folder is where course work will often be posted.
    1. connect to `banjo.rit.edu` with an FTP client - instructions are here: [How to post to RIT's *banjo* web server](../notes/posting-to-banjo.md)
    1. create a `230` folder and place it in your `www` folder
    1. post `hello.html` to your banjo `230` folder